A Low-rank Approximation for MDPs via Moment Coupling: Tayloring reconsidered

-The bound in Lemma \ref{lem:tilde_operator_gap1} seems problematic, as it requires information about $V$, the very construct whose computation we seek to avoid.
-It is valuable, however, in that it identifies $|\Ex_x[V(X_1)]-\tEx_x[V(X_1)]|$ as a central object of study.
-It makes clear that, in comparing two chains, what matters is the {\em local behavior}: how the one step change in value under $P$ (i.e. $\Ex_x[V(X_1)]-V(x)$) compares to that under $\tP$ (i.e. $\wtilde \Ex_x[V(X_1)]-V(x)$).
+This bound is reminiscent of classical results.
+It seems, however, of limited value as it requires information about $V$, the very construct whose computation we seek to avoid.
+It is nevertheless useful in that it identifies the one-step-ahead expectation $|\Ex_x[V(X_1)]-\tEx_x[V(X_1)]|$ as a central object of study.
+It makes clear that, in comparing two chains, what matters is the {\em local behavior}: how the single-step-change in value under $P$, $\Ex_x[V(X_1)]-V(x)$, compares to that under $\tP$, $\wtilde \Ex_x[V(X_1)]-V(x)$.